 The bodice has a soft, skin tone net base on top of which the feather patterned net is stitched to create an organic, fan shape.
 An embroidery is then appliqued on top of it, along with more than 200 crystals.

-Come and see those costumes in their full glory next month.
+Come and see those costumes in their full glory next month, and have a sneak peek at some photos from our Costume Parade.